World Association of Girl Guides and Girl Scouts

 - that membership is voluntary and non-political.

-In addition, member organisations of WAGGGS meet strict criteria on membership numbers, financial robustness, training for adult members and delivery of the Program.
-Girl Guides Australia’s responsibilities as a member of WAGGGS are to:
+In addition, member organisations of WAGGGS meet strict criteria on membership numbers, financial robustness, training for Adult Members and delivery of the Program.

 The Asia Pacific Region has 26 member countries and just over 3.6 million girls involved in Girl Guiding / Girl Scouting.
 The profile of the Asia Pacific Region is very diverse ranging from wealthy countries like Australia and New Zealand to countries struggling with poverty, natural disasters and political challenges.
 The Asia Pacific Region is running the 3L Life Long Learning Project which channels funds to member organisations to enable girls and young women to learn essential life skills.

-To keep abreast of what is happening in World Centres and international Guiding consider membership of ‘Friends of World Centres’.
-Their regular newsletters contain current news from each World Centre, reports and photos from members, upcoming opportunities, fundraising information and program ideas.
+To keep abreast of what is happening in World Centres and international Girl Guiding consider membership of ‘Friends of World Centres’.

-All States have International Managers who are responsible for stimulating and maintaining interest in the worldwide aspect of Guiding.
-In the larger States Regions might have a team member responsible for working with the International subcommittee and are a repository of resources and advice.
+All States have International Managers who are responsible for stimulating and maintaining interest in the worldwide aspect of Girl Guiding.